mhedenus/on_graphs_and_models/README.md

 The new model is more abstract than the first.
 Can we continue with this abstracting process?
 If we look closely at the second image we see that the model consists of specific _elements_: There are bubbles, an arrow and words.
 The bubbles and the arrow are very different .
 Without knowing it we have already made a design decision: we are distinguishing between things and their relationship.
 Things are represented by bubbles and relationships are represented by arrows.
 To be able to recognize who we are talking about we use the individuals' names.
 The bubbles represent things which are _identified_ by a name.
-Also the relationship is identified by the word 'likes'.
+Also the relationship is identified by a word 'likes'.

 So far everything seemed to be very natural.
 If we develop our model further we have to we make more design decisions.
 This is a crucial point because the next steps are not mandatory, but each step is a decision.